fossas/fossa-cli/docs/integrations/maven.md

 # Maven Support

-Maven support in Fossa CLI depends on the following tools existing in your environment:
+Maven support in FOSSA CLI depends on the following tools existing in your environment:

 - Java
 - Maven